Introducing Packet-Level Analysis in Programmable Data Planes to Advance Network Intrusion Detection: Introduction

 We advocate leveraging the full potential of the centralised \ac{sdn} control plane by executing \ac{ml} inference directly on the \ac{sdn} controller.
 This approach allows network monitoring operations to exploit the advantages of a comprehensive, global view of the network, while also enabling the implementation and execution of sophisticated \ac{ml} algorithms.
 By performing \ac{ml} inference on the controller, the network can benefit from enhanced analysis and decision-making capabilities, leveraging the rich information available at the control plane.
 Simultaneously, we recognise the value of programmable data planes in performing traffic feature extraction and pre-processing.
 By leveraging the programmability of data planes, it becomes possible to precisely control the amount of data that traverses the control channel.
 This approach allows for selective processing and filtering of data at a data plane level, reducing the burden on the control channel and enabling efficient resource allocation (see Figure \ref{fig:preprocessing_control_plane}).

 This concept has been extensively explored in the scientific literature, with several studies proposing solutions based on the aggregation of traffic statistics computed within the data plane.
 The primary objective of these solutions is to optimise the load on the control channel and effectively manage memory utilization in the data plane \cite{musumeci2022machine,macias2021oracle,flowlens,zang2022sdn,roshani2022hybriddad}.
-One notable drawback of relying solely on statistical traffic features, such as flow duration, averages, maximums, minimums, and standard deviations of attributes like packet size, rate, and inter-arrival time, is the inability to report categorical features (e.g., IP and TCP flags) or portion of packets' payload directly to the control plane.
-These packet-level traffic features are crucial for certain \ac{ml}-based \acp{nids} in the current state of the art (e.g., \cite{lucid,xu2020method,alani2022botstop,tr-ids,han2023network}, among many others), which rely on such traffic attributes to learn the semantic of malicious traffic flows and to segregate them from legitimate network activities.
+One notable drawback of relying solely on statistical traffic features, such as flow duration, averages, maximums, minimums, and standard deviations of attributes like packet size, rate, and inter-arrival time, is the inability to report categorical features (e.g., IP and TCP flags, \revised{\ac{dscp}, etc.), the timestamp of packets} or portion of packets' payload directly to the control plane.
+These packet-level traffic features are crucial \revised{to detect some types of network intrusions, such as brute force attacks (e.g., by monitoring the TCP flags, including SYN, ACK, FIN and RST flags \cite{hofstede2014ssh}), anomalous \acs{qos} settings (monitoring the \ac{dscp} code points) \cite{custura2018exploring}, TCP, UDP and ICMP fragmentation attacks (monitoring the IP flags) \cite{illy2022ml}, etc. In addition, the timestamp of packets and portions of the payload are employed in combination with categorical features by} certain \ac{ml}-based \acp{nids} in the current state of the art (e.g., \cite{lucid,xu2020method,alani2022botstop,tr-ids,han2023network}, among many others) to learn the semantic of malicious traffic flows and to segregate them from legitimate network activities.

 \begingroup \endgroup

 In this paper, we propose \acs{ourtool} (\aclu{ourtool}), a framework for efficient packet-level feature extraction and pre-processing in P4-based programmable data planes. \ac{ourtool} inherently supports the categorical features, and it has been designed to preserve the semantic integrity of the flows.
 With these properties, \ac{ourtool} ensures that the \ac{ml}-based \ac{nids} executed in the control plane can capture the relevant protocols, data formats, application behaviours and traffic patterns, allowing for a comprehensive understanding of the network traffic semantics.